 Two-Player Mode to Buy More Hyatt Points

 But if that's still not enough to book an award, Hyatt also allows members to combine Hyatt points for a redemption.
 To initiate a points transfer to another member, fill out this form (caution: PDF link) with both parties' information.
 Then, you can send it to the email or mailing address on the form.
-However, you can only send or receive points from another account once every 30 days.
+However, you can send or receive points to or from another account only once every 30 days.

 Related: Best World of Hyatt Points Redemptions for Luxury Stays